 7 Freaky Ways Relationships Can Change Your Personality

-Your personality is determined by a trail of personal experiences that directs the way you think and respond to every event.
-Though your emotions act as a temporarily holding ground, your personality is a trait that forever remains with you.
+Our personalities are determined by a trail of personal experiences that directs the way we think and respond to every event.
+If you have a messed up and dark childhood, there’s a pretty high chance you’re going to have a defensive personality.
+Although our emotions act as a temporarily holding ground, our personalities is a trait that forever remains with us based on her experiences with someone.

 Personalities are created by your daily thoughts, feelings and behaviors.
 Which is why no two people could ever have the same exact personality.
 Everyone is unique in their own way and make decisions based on their own principles.